 Stay up to date on actions we’re taking to support public health at AUS and learn about our commitment to your safety and well-being.
+We're reshaping services to better serve you.
+Learn more about our AUS promise.

-We post regular updates for the traveling public as new information is available on this page, as well as this one.
+We post regular updates for the traveling public as new information is available on this page.
 To ensure you're always up to date on the latest information:

 - Bookmark this page and check back for updates regularly.

 - Follow us on Twitter for the latest updates.

 - For information regarding changes to air service, contact your airline.